Heat Exchanger Corrosion and Erosion Protection On-Site with Metal Alloy Upgrade

-Corrosion Challenges of Refinery Heat Exchangers
+Corrosion Challenges of Heat Exchangers

-Dependent upon the design and operating parameters of heat recovery units and boilers, many corrosion challenges can occur.
+Dependent upon the design and operating parameters of heat recovery units and HEX, many corrosion challenges can occur.
 Typically, erosion/corrosion is common on the tube sheet surface.
 This can be due to a number of factors:

-- Bimetallic (Galvanic) corrosion, the tube sheet, and tubes are made from different metals as they require different properties.
+- Bimetallic (Galvanic) corrosion: the tube sheet and tubes are made from different metals as they require different properties.
 This means that a bimetallic corrosion process can set up where these two metals are in contact and the right environmental conditions exist (g., anode, cathode, metallic pathway, and electrolyte).
 The tube alloy is typically more noble and more corrosion resistant than the alloy used for the shell or tube sheet.

 - The tube sheet needs to be strong enough to hold the tube bundle (typically steel)

 - The tubes need a high heat transfer efficiency to allow energy to flow from one fluid to the other (typically a copper-based alloy)

 - Erosion/Corrosion at the mouth of the entrance to the tubes.
 In many high-temperature gas exchangers, the high velocity combined with the operating conditions leads to metal dusting corrosion on the leading edges of the tubes.